One of the most controversial topics regarding nutrition and PCOS is

 used as a substitute for products containing saturated fat (for

 example, tofu used in stir fry instead of beef).
-A recent and small
+One study revealed that

 obese women with PCOS who had high insulin and high cholesterol